kdoore/cs1335-gitbook-S16/level_class.md

 We want to add a Level class that acts as a data structure to keep track of all data relevant to each game level.

-We will change levels when all drops have either been caught or have fallen below the bottom of the screen.
+We will change levels when all drops have either been caught (intersected) or have fallen below the bottom of the screen.
 In Shiffman's code, this is when:  levelCounter >= drops.length